getify/You-Dont-Know-JS/types & grammar/ch2.md

 ## Summary

-In JavaScript, `array`s are simply numerically-indexed collections of any value-type. `string`s are somewhat "`array`-like", but they have distinict behaviors and care must be taken if you want to treat them as `array`s.
-Numbers in JavaScript include both "integers" and floating point values.
+In JavaScript, `array`s are simply numerically indexed collections of any value-type. `string`s are somewhat "`array`-like", but they have distinct behaviors and care must be taken if you want to treat them as `array`s.
+Numbers in JavaScript include both "integers" and floating-point values.

 Several special values are defined within the primitive types.

 The `null` type has just one value: `null`, and likewise the `undefined` type has just the `undefined` value. `undefined` is basically the default value in any variable or property if no other value is present.
 The `void` operator lets you create the `undefined` value from any other value.

-`number`s include several special values, like `NaN` (supposedly "not a `number`", but really more appropriately "invalid `number`"), `+Infinity` and `-Infinity`, and `-0`.
+`number`s include several special values, like `NaN` (supposedly "not a `number`", but really more appropriately "invalid `number`"); `+Infinity` and `-Infinity`; and `-0`.

-Simple scalar primitives (`string`s, `number`s, etc) are assigned/passed by value-copy, but compound primitives (`object`s, etc) are assigned/passed by reference.
+Simple scalar primitives (`string`s, `number`s, etc.) are assigned/passed by value-copy, but compound primitives (`object`s, etc.) are assigned/passed by reference.
 References are **not** like references/pointers in other languages -- they're never pointed at other variables/references, only at the underlying values.